tvmlabs/tvm-sdk/docs/guides/queries_and_subscriptions/data-pagination.md

 ---
 description: >-
-  How to use cursor based pagination of Everscale blocks, transactions and messages
+  How to use cursor based pagination of Acki Nacki blocks, transactions and messages
 ---